 Medical Officers of Health are required to report on all applications under the Sale and Supply of Alcohol Act 2012 for:

 - On Licences such as pubs, restaurants, cafes, and bars;

-- Off Licences (e.g. supermarkets, bottle stores, wineries),
+- Off Licences including supermarkets, bottle stores and wineries;

-- Club Licences (e.g. sports clubs, RSAs, working men’s clubs) and
+- Club Licences such as sports clubs, RSAs, and working men’s clubs; and

-- Special Licences (short term licenses for particular events or series of events on premises/ locations normally unlicensed, or to alter the conditions of a licenses to allow for particular events).
+- Special Licences – short term licenses for particular events at normally unlicensed premises or locations, or to alter the conditions of a licenses to allow for particular events.